sonnerberg/website/content/kunskap/1036_transaktioner-i-databas.md

 -- Create a sample database useful for testing.
 --
 CREATE DATABASE IF NOT EXISTS dbwebb;
-GRANT ALL ON dbwebb.* TO user@localhos IDENTIFIED BY 'pass';
+GRANT ALL ON dbwebb.* TO user@localhost IDENTIFIED BY 'pass';

 USE dbwebb;
 SHOW DATABASES LIKE 'dbwebb';